S.I.P.E. Law College

 S.I.P.E.
-Law College is a private aided law school situated at Sishu Bharati Bhawan, Graham Bazar in Dibrugarh in the Indian state of Assam.
-It offers 5 Years Integrated Honours Law courses in three different streams, such as BB.A., LL.B(Hons.), B.A.,LL.B.(Hons.) and B.Com., LL.B.(Hons.) courses affiliated to Dibrugarh University.
+Law College is a private aided law school situated at Jail Road, Khalihamari, Dibrugarh in the Indian state of Assam.
+It offers 5 Years Integrated Honours Law courses in three different streams, such as BB.A., LL.B.
+(Hons.), B.A., LL.B.
+(Hons.).courses affiliated to Dibrugarh University.
 This College is recognised by Bar Council of India (BCI), New Delhi.

 History

 S.I.P.E.
 Law College was established in 2010 Shreebharati Institute of Professional Education, a non-profit organization and educationists of Assam.